parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 notebook.nbextensions.install_nbextension('https://rawgithub.com/minrk/ipython_extensions/master/nbextensions/gist.js', user=True)
 ```

-The code above downloads the JavaScript file and copies it into your Jupyter configuration directory (e.g., `~/.jupyter/nbextensions`).
+The code above downloads the JavaScript file and copies it into your Jupyter data directory (e.g., `~/.local/share/jupyter/nbextensions`).
 Once installed, you can load the gist extension by executing the following JavaScript in a code cell.

 ```javascript
 %%javascript